GorkemSahin/trip-manager/README.md

 ## Known Issues

-* Nested fields (address.zip and address.country) do not get re-validated in real time after the initial submit attempt as intended due to what I think is a bug caused by react-hook-form.
-I debugged it using getValues and errors, both of which are acquired through the useForm() hook.
-Even though the values were updated, these changes were not reflected upon the nested fields' errors like they were for other fields.
-I also checked the useTripValidation hook and made sure the errors array it returned was updated correctly.
-I have already contacted the development team of react-hook-form and am waiting for their response.
-Please see: https://i.imgur.com/3zk5D2n.jpg
+* Nested fields (address.zip and address.country in this case) do not get re-validated in real time after the initial submit attempt as intended due to a bug caused by react-hook-form.
+I have already created a small Codesandbox to demonstrate the bug and reported the issue: https://github.com/react-hook-form/react-hook-form/issues/3838
 * The datepicker library I used does not support popping above or below the input field based on the current scroll position, which forces the user to scroll down or up before picking a date.
 I may replace it with another one later.
 * react-hook-form can't auto-scroll to controlled components without an actual input since it relies on onFocus.
 The dropdown selector I coded is not based on an input element, so it can't be automatically scrolled to upon error.
 The component can be re-designed (which would be better in terms of semantics as well) or a custom solution such as scrollToTop() solution can be implemented if more time is to be invested in this project.